pattonw/dacapo-nextflow/README.md

 This repository is to be used for running [dacapo](https://github.com/funkelab/dacapo) via [Nextflow Tower](https://cloud.tower.nf/)

 # Template config file
+To run Tower using this repo you need a configuration file, to be placed in `submission/config.py`.
+A template config file is provided in `submission/template_config.py`.
+Below find a specific example `submission/config.py`:
 ```python
 username = "{myUserName}"
 api_token = "{myApiToken}"